Ninja Tune: 1990–1999

-Amon Tobin, meanwhile, was building groundbreaking drum and bass from 1950s big band drum battles.
-His 1997 Ninja Tune debut, Bricolage, contains influences from drum and bass, hip hop, blues, jazz and samba, all digitally processed to create a sense of the bricolage suggested by the title.
-The album proved a strong seller, especially in America, where Pitchfork awarded the album a perfect 10.0.
-The following year's immensely complex album, Permutation, saw Tobin creating electronic experimentation that retools d'n'b's basic structures to a practically surreal extent.

-In 1997 Stealth finished at the Blue Note (in Hoxton), and Ninja Tune's sister label Big Dada was launched.
+n 1997 Ninja Tune's sister label Big Dada was launched.
 Coldcut's fourth album Let Us Play! was released in September 1997, making its way to the Top 40, reaching No. 33 in the UK Charts.
 Let Us Play! paid homage to the greats that inspired them.
 Their first album to be released on Ninja Tune, it featured guest appearances by Grandmaster Flash, Steinski, Jello Biafra, Jimpster, The Herbaliser, Talvin Singh, Daniel Pemberton and Selena Saliva.
-Coldcut's cut 'n' paste method on the album was compared to that of Dadaism and William S. Burroughs.
 Hex collaborated with Coldcut to produce the multimedia CD-ROM for the album.
 Hex later evolved the software into the engine that was used on the Let Us Play! world tour.

 In 1999, Let Us Replay! was released, a double-disc remix album where Coldcut's classic tunes were remixed by Cornelius (the opener of the album, which was heralded as a highlight of the album), Irresistible Force, Shut Up and Dance, Carl Craig and J Swinscoe.
-Spin Magazine stated that Let Us Replay! pieces together "short sharp shocks that put the mental in 'experimental' and still bring the breaks till the breakadawn".
+Spin Magazine stated that Let Us Replay! pieces together "short sharp shocks that put the mental in 'experimental' and still bring the breaks till the breakadawn."
 It also includes a few live tracks from the duo's innovative world tour.
-The CD-ROM of the album, which also contained a free demo disc of the VJamm software, was one of the earliest audiovisual CD- Roms on the market, and Muzik claimed deserved to "have them canonized...it's like buying an entire mini studio for under $15".
+The CD-ROM of the album, which also contained a free demo disc of the VJamm software, was one of the earliest audiovisual CD- Roms on the market, and Muzik claimed deserved to "have them canonized...it's like buying an entire mini studio for under $15."